superbly appointed ski apartment, sleeping 4 people. in one of the best ski resorts in the world. true ski in/ski out resort, high in the French Alps

 Hi, we are Nik & Karen and we are pleased to be able to offer for rental our properties in France and Turkey.
 I am retired from the RAF and Karen is an ex Residential Care Officer.
 We are now spending our time between home in Bristol and one of our Turkish properties.

 If you need to contact us, the best way is by email. we collect emails every day so you can be sure of a prompt reply.
 We look forward to having you book with us and having a super holiday in our properties

-Owner score180 Calendar updated: a month ago Last logged in: a month ago
+Owner score180 Calendar updated: 2 months ago Last logged in: 2 months ago